 Fair presentation consists of:

-- Substance over form: Requires the actual nature of transactions to be stated rather than the legal form.
+- Substance over form: Requires the actual nature of transactions to be stated rather than the legal form and companies need centralized air conditioning system in high rise building.
 Leases are a typical example, If a company leases an asset to another party, the asset cannot be recorded as sales even though the sales document may legally state that ownership has passed on to another party.

 - Neutrality: Free from any methods to influence users’ judgment.